google/WebFundamentals/src/content/en/updates/2017/09/abortable-fetch.md

       }
     });

-Generally you don't want to show an error message to the user if *they* aborted the operation – it isn't an "error" if you successfully do that the user wants, so use an if-statement such as the one above to handle abort errors specifically.
+You don't often want to show an error message if the user aborted the operation, as it isn't an "error" if you successfully do that the user asked.
+To avoid this, use an if-statement such as the one above to handle abort errors specifically.

 Here's an example that gives the user a button to load content, and a button to abort.
 If the fetch errors, an error is shown, *unless* it's an abort error: